-The Administrator or Executive Officer of Emergency Management for the state of Hawai'i authorizes changes to the State of Hawai'i Emergency Operations Plan.
+The Administrator of Emergency Management for the state of Hawai'i authorizes changes to the State of Hawai'i Emergency Operations Plan.
 All updates and revisions to this plan will be tracked and recorded in the following table to ensure the most recent version is disseminated and implemented.